 - Bills for psychological services

-- Receipts from accident-related expenses
+- Receipts from crash-related expenses

 For a legal consultation with a truck accidents lawyer serving Shelby, call 828.286.3866